5 things every landlord needs to know

 No person shall occupy as owner-occupant or let to another for occupancy any dwelling, dwelling unit, mobile dwelling unit, or rooming unit for the purpose of living, sleeping, cooking or eating therein, which does not comply with the requirements of 105 CMR 410.000

 What if the would-be tenant says, “Don’t worry about the warranty of habitability.
 I’m happy to sign a contract waiving it.
-Or we can say that I’m using the apartment exclusively as a civil defense shelter.
+Or we can say that the apartment is on a federal military base.
 Just knock $50 off the rent.”

 No. The warranty of habitability is not something a tenant can waive.
-And if the apartment is an ordinary rental unit, it not exclusively a civil defense shelter.
-A lease provision cannot transform an ordinary apartment into a civil defense shelter, even if both parties apply the George Costanza Doctrine of Truth.
+And if the apartment is not on a federal military base a lease provision cannot make it so, even if both parties apply the George Costanza Doctrine of Truth.
 Housing Court judges do not take kindly to such ruses.

 2. Minimum living space